Training and professional development

 Ghent University is committed to investing in staff development and training to ensure that it has highly skilled, highly motivated and professional staff able to perform consistently to the highest standards.

-At the moment the majority of staff training courses are only available in Dutch.
-However, language courses are organised by the University Language Center.
+Language courses are organised by the .
 Of course, you may sample the regular UGent study programmes or courses of these programmes - of which certain are offered in English.

 The majority of staff are employed on the university's grade and classifications structure but a small minority of staff groups are covered by other arrangements.